 A book about how sharks maybe aren’t so terrifying.
 Though media conditions us to see sharks as cold-blooded creatures who want human flesh above anything else, this book explores the history of the shark and their importance to our ecosystem.
 Explore their history and follow four different species in their natural habitat.
 Maybe they are cuter and cuddlier than we are shown in movies and TV!

 I first saw Jaws at a drive-in movie theater with my mom and dad when I was ten years old.
 Fantastic!
 When I saw the movie, I saw the ocean, and some colorful characters being thrown uncomfortably together.
-It was the shark, the problem, that brought the characters and the story together, but my favorite parts of Jaws are the parts that play out between the “scary” action bits with the shark.
+Of course, the shark is the problem that brings the characters and the story together, but my favorite parts of Jaws are the parts that play out between the “scary” action bits.
 I like the scenes in which the characters are getting fleshed out a bit.
 Seeing the shark trying to chomp down into their more literal flesh was a bit drab in comparison.
-Like so many genre films of the 1970s that were good enough to not be completely and almost instantly forgotten, Jaws wasn’t a one-trick sea pony.
-It was a story about a giant killer shark, yes, but it was also a story about people.
-It was horror, adventure, and some comedy, and some good straight-up drama about human beings and the relationships between them.
+Like so many genre films of the 1970s that were good enough to not be completely and almost instantly forgotten, Jaws isn’t a one-trick sea pony.
+It is a story about a giant killer shark, yes, but it is also a story about people.
+It is horror, adventure, and some comedy, and some good straight-up drama about human beings and the relationships between them.
 I became, and remain, a fan of Jaws (for me there is only one Jaws, no sequels worthy of being in the same wading pool) because I enjoy the banter, the tension, the occasional comradery between the three men on the boat.
 They are thrown together for a common purpose, but are very different.
 I do like that the film also stars the Ocean and the sun and the seemingly infinite horizon.
 The Ocean has always been one of my favorite actresses.
 She is sublime on her surface and she is sublime down to her depths.

 VIDEO 597.34 Sh233